asakohayase/tonelift-chrome-ai/README.md

 <!-- BUILT WITH -->
 <h2 id="built-with">🧠 Built With</h2>

-* Frontend - Next.js, Typescript and Tailwind CSS
+* Frontend: Next.js, Typescript and Tailwind CSS
-* Chrome's Built-in AI APIs
+* AI functionalities:
-  *Rewriter API for message transformation
+  * Rewriter API for message transformation
-  *Prompt API for improvement analysis
+  * Prompt API for improvement analysis
+  * Gemini Nano for enabling on-device natural language processing and advanced text rewriting

 <p align="right">(<a href="#readme-top">back to top</a>)</p>